abhiwand/atk/doc/source/glossary.rst

     Quantile

-        One of the class of values of a variate which divides the members of a batch or sample into equal-sized subgroups of adjacent values or a probability distribution into distributions of equal probability.
+        One value of a set that partitions a collection of data.
+        Each partition (also known as a quantile) contains all the collection elements from the given value, up to (but not including) the lowest value of the next quantile.

     Receiver Operating Characteristic

         From `Wikipedia\: Receiver Operating Characteristic`_:

         In signal detection theory, a receiver operating characteristic (ROC), or simply ROC curve, is a graphical plot which illustrates the performance of a binary classifier system as its discrimination threshold is varied.
         It is created by plotting the fraction of true positives out of the total actual positives (TPR = true positive rate) vs. the fraction of false positives out of the total actual negatives (FPR = false positive rate), at various threshold settings.
         TPR is also known as sensitivity or recall in machine learning.
         The FPR is also known as the fall-out and can be calculated as one minus the more well known specificity.
         The ROC curve is then the sensitivity as a function of fall-out.
-        In general, if both of the probability distributions for detection and false alarm are known, the ROC curve can be generated by plotting the Cumulative Distribution Function (area under the probability distribution from -inf to +inf) of the detection probability in the y-axis versus the Cumulative Distribution Function of the false alarm probability in x-axis.
+        In general, if both of the probability distributions for detection and false alarm are known,
+        the ROC curve can be generated by plotting the Cumulative Distribution Function (area under the probability distribution from -inf to +inf) of the detection probability in the y-axis versus the Cumulative Distribution Function of the false alarm probability in x-axis.

     Recommendation Systems

         From `Wikipedia\: Recommender System`_:

         Recommender systems or recommendation systems (sometimes replacing "system" with a synonym such as platform or engine) are a subclass of information filtering system that seek to predict the 'rating' or 'preference' that user would give to an item [#f3]_ [#f4]_ .

     Resource Description Framework

         A specific format for storing graphs.
         Vertices also referred to as resources, have property/value pairs describing the resource.
         A vertex is any object which can be pointed to by a URI.
         Properties are attributes of the vertex, and values are either specific values for the attribute, or the URI for another vertex.
         For example, information in a particular vertex, might include the property "Author".
         The value for the Author property could be either a string giving the name of the author, or a link to another resource describing the author.
         Sets of properties are defined within RDF Vocabularies (or schemas).
         A vertex may include properties defined in different schemas.
         The properties within a resource description are associated with a certain schema definition using the XML namespace mechanism.

     ROC